hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Appointee

 Explanation:
-Someone appointed by DWP to help someone going to a tribunal.
+Someone who has been appointed to deal with someone else’s benefits because they cannot manage their own affairs.
+This is because they are too young, mentally incapable or severely disabled.

 For citizens:
 Use with explanation